codeigniter4/CodeIgniter4/user_guide_src/source/cli/cli_generators.rst

 * ``--suffix``: Append the component suffix to the generated class name.
 * ``--force``: Set this flag to overwrite existing files on destination.

+.. note:: If you use ``--suffix``, the generated controller name will be like
+    ``ProductController``.
+That violates the Controller naming convention when using :ref:`Auto Routing <controller-auto-routing-improved>`
+    (Controller class names MUST start with an uppercase letter and ONLY the first character can be uppercase).
+So ``--suffix`` can be used when you use :ref:`Defined Routes <defined-route-routing>`.

 make:entity
 -----------